-Lyft goes public at $86 per share.
-Will the hype last?
+Lyft goes public at $86 per share, but will the hype last?

 But regulatory issues loom for ride hailing.
 There is renewed pressure from drivers for these companies to pay fairer wages and implement other protections.
 Some workers are also pushing for reclassification from contractors to employees.
 Such a shift would meaningfully impact Lyft’s bottom line.

 Lyft has also moved into other transportation options.
 It acquired Motivate, the largest bike-share provider in the U.S., and it subsequently launched a shared scooter program in 14 cities.
 It’s also making a $50 million investment into city infrastructure projects and (of course) developing its own self-driving technology.
-Motivate has faced heightened competition of late in the bike and scooter sharing world.
+Motivate has faced heightened competition of late in the bike- and scooter-sharing world.
 Lime, Spin (acquired by Ford), Bird, and Jump (acquired by Uber) are all vying for commuters.
 GM is also developing electric bikes for launch later this year, according to the Wall Street Journal.
-Much like car-hailing, all of these companies are incurring significant operating losses in their quest to be a monopoly or in the expected duopoly.
+Much like car hailing, all of these companies are incurring significant operating losses in their quest to be a monopoly or in the expected duopoly.

-Meanwhile, self-driving car technology is still just a twinkle in its mother’s eye.
-Last year, in particular, was a rough one for the industry.
-In the wake of a tragic fatality involving one of Uber’s self-driving cars, the company put its program on ice for awhile.
-A Tesla on autopilot also was involved in a driver death, which hasn’t exactly stoked confidence in self-driving overall.
+Meanwhile, self-driving car technology is still just a twinkle in the eye.
+Last year in particular was a rough one for the industry.
+In the wake of a tragic fatality involving one of Uber’s self-driving cars, the company put that program on ice for a while.
+A Tesla on autopilot was also involved in a driver death, which hasn’t exactly stoked confidence in self-driving technology.
 Even if we write off those incidents as flukes, there are still other problems.
-As it stands, only dry, sunny conditions are best for self-driving cars, though the technology is likely to evolve to withstand harsher conditions.
-But there is this nagging question of whether self-driving cars can succeed at all, because of the difficulty in training cars for all the possible scenarios they might encounter.
-Many people building self-driving cars have pushed off their ubiquity to some vague future date.
-All this to say, Lyft is placing much of its future on a big unknown.
+At present, self-driving cars can only really operate in dry, sunny conditions, though the technology is likely to evolve to withstand weather basics like rain and snow.
+But there is this nagging question of whether self-driving cars can succeed at all, given the difficulty in training cars for all the possible scenarios they might encounter.
+Many people building self-driving cars have pushed off their expectations of its ubiquity to some vague future date.
+All this to say, Lyft is betting much of its future on a big unknown.

-A lot of hedge-fund managers with investments in Lyft are bearing down.
+As a result a lot of hedge-fund managers with investments in Lyft are bearing down, though it remains to be seen how mom-and-pop investors behave.

-Lyft, too, seems to be hedging on its own success: “If we are unable to efficiently develop our own autonomous vehicle technologies or develop partnerships with other companies to offer autonomous vehicle technologies on our platform in a timely manner, our business, financial condition and results of operations could be adversely affected,” the company cautioned in its prospectus.
+Lyft itself seems to be hedging on its own success: “If we are unable to efficiently develop our own autonomous vehicle technologies or develop partnerships with other companies to offer autonomous vehicle technologies on our platform in a timely manner, our business, financial condition, and results of operations could be adversely affected,” the company cautioned in its prospectus.

 Much of today’s excitement doesn’t surround the company’s future, so much as an opportunity to make a quick buck.
 “This huge demand is because people are going to make a short-term profit,” says Reena Aggarwal, professor of finance at Georgetown’s business school.
 Investors of varying skill will also be excited to see how Lyft fares on the market in its early days, as a way to test what lies ahead for the IPO market.